 The Savage River Shuttle can accommodate up to two bikes at a time.

-The parking area can get full on lovely days.
+The parking area can get nearly every day in summer.
 We recommend using the bus when possible, which you can catch at the Denali Visitor Center (or several other buildings near the park entrance).
+Alternatively, park at Mountain Vista (Mile 13); you can then use the shuttle when available to travel to Savage River, or you can walk the road or the strenuous Savage Alpine Trail.

 Savage River can be very windy, so bring layers.
 It is also several hundred feet higher in elevation than the park entrance, so it can be a bit chillier than conditions at the visitor center.